donggegithub/websphere-graphite/README.md

 WAS Agent
 =========

 A network tool for WebSphere Application Server monitoring, that provides performance statistics in a suitable format for [Graphite][graphite].
-The "text" version displays plain text data on the standard output, whereas the "amqp" version is able to communicate with Carbon through an AMQP broker.

 * [Features](#features)
 * [Concepts](#concepts)